JULIELab/JULIELab.github.io/staff/Buechel/publication.md

 #### 2018

 * Sebastian G.M.
 Händschke\*, **Sven Buechel**\*, Jan Goldenstein, Philipp Poschmann, Tinghui Duan, Peter Walgenbach and Udo Hahn.
 2018.
 A Corpus of Business and Corporate Social Responsibility Reports: 280 Million Tokens of Balanced Organizational Writing.
-Accepted for ECONLP @ ACL 2018.
+Accepted for *ECONLP @ ACL 2018*.

 * **Sven Buechel** and Udo Hahn.
 2018.
 Emotion Representation Mapping for Automatic Lexicon Construction (Mostly) Performs on Human Level.
-Accepted for COLING 2018.
+Accepted for ***COLING 2018***.

 * Maria Moritz, Johannes Hellrich and **Sven Buechel**.
 2018.
 Towards a Metric for Paraphrastic Modification.
-Accepted for DH 2018.
+Accepted for *DH 2018*.

 * **Sven Buechel** and Udo Hahn.
 2018.
 Word Emotion Induction for Multiple Languages as a Deep Multi-Task Learning Problem.
-Accepted for NAACL 2018.
+Accepted for ***NAACL 2018** —  Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*, volume 1, long papers, pages 1907–1918 New Orleans, Louisiana, USA, June 1–6, 2018. [[Paper]](http://aclweb.org/anthology/N18-1173)

 * **Sven Buechel** and Udo Hahn.
 2018.
 Representation Mapping: A Novel Approach to Generate High-Quality Multi-Lingual Emotion Lexicons.
 In *LREC 2018 - Proceedings of the 11th International Conference on Language Resources and Evaluation.
 Miyazaki, Japan, May 7-12, 2018*.
 Pages 184-191. [[Paper](http://www.lrec-conf.org/proceedings/lrec2018/pdf/402.pdf)] [[Code&Resources](https://github.com/JULIELab/EmoMap)]